vsbron/course-natours-2023/README.md

  -

 ## Details
- - CSS is written using BAM methodology;
+ - CSS is written using BEM methodology;
  - CSS variables are used;

 ## Live version